Celebrating 30 Years of Service

 As Bayside Church became a leaner operation with fewer employees, the time became right for ShareNet Food Bank to become an independent 501(c)(3) organization.
 We are deeply grateful to all the folks at Bayside who contributed to creating and operating ShareNet over the years.

 We now provide the greater Kingston, WA area with emergency food provision, and screened emergency power and rental assistance for clients faced with service interruption notices or eviction.
 ShareNet Thrift Store continues to support the food bank and provides clothing vouchers for food bank clients.
-We also provide a weekend take home food program for school children in four Kingston schools.
+Food2GO , our weekend backpack program, has provided portable nutritious food to schoolchildren in need at all Kingston public schools every scheduled week of the school year for over a decade now.
 ShareNet’s board and staff work in cooperation with other organizations supporting those in need of our services.

 Mark Ince, Executive Director